Janet Gilmore

 On Practice:

 2012 Editor-in-Chief, with Anna V. Andrzejewski, Thomas Carter, and student designer Dee Finnegan.
-Summer Field School 2009 in Wiota Wisconsin (Wiota booklet selection).
-University of Wisconsin–Madison Dept. of Landscape Architecture.
-56-page 11 x 17 color booklet.
+Summer Field School 2009 in Wiota, Wisconsin (Wiota booklet selection).
+UW–Madison Dept. of Landscape Architecture.
+56-page 11 x 17 color booklet. (access 6-6-24)

 On Foodways: